Written By Angela DiLella

 ***May contain some spoilers***

 This movie does not rely on gore to deliver its scares.
-Though the most you will see of any blood and guts is a bloody nose or two, there are some viscerally disturbing scenes that are almost more effective.
-Out of focus maggots, severed fingers, decaying skeletons, and hair, where hair definitely should more than make up for a lack of violent imagery.
+Though the most you will see of any blood and guts is a bloody nose or two, however, there are some viscerally disturbing scenes that are almost more effective.
+Although there is a lack of violent imagery, the film features other imagery such as out of focus maggots, severed fingers, decaying skeletons, and hair that will disturb any beautician, makes up for the lack of violence.

 The Grave Review